liuyangcharlie/Learn_WebGL/doc/start.md

      > Our vertex shader below receives vertex position values from an attribute we define called aVertexPosition.
 That position is then multiplied by two 4x4 matrices we provide called uProjectionMatrix and uModelViewMatrix; `gl_Position` is set to the result.

      ```javascript
-	 // Vertex shader program
+	 // Vertex shader
   	 const vsSource = `
-        // // an attribute will receive data from a buffer
+        // an attribute will receive data from a buffer
      	attribute vec4 aVertexPosition;

 		uniform mat4 uModelViewMatrix;